Comedian Siddharth Sagar’s Mother Refutes His Allegations; Says He Is A Compulsive Liar!

 - 2013 Television Show Trend - Comedy Shows

-Comedian Siddharth Sagar, who was seen on shows like Comedy Circus, Comedy Circus - Chinchpokli To China and made a brief appearance on The Kapil Sharma Show, made headlines a few months ago as he went missing.
-The report went viral after his friend, Somi Saxena shared a post on Facebook telling people that the comedian was untraceable since four months.
+Comedian Siddharth Sagar, who was seen on shows like Comedy Circus, Comedy Circus - Chinchpokli To China and made a brief appearance on The Kapil Sharma Show, hit the headlines a few months ago as he went missing.
+The report went viral after his friend, Somi Saxena, shared a post on Facebook telling people that the comedian was untraceable since four months.
 His friend alleged that his mother used to physically abuse him.
-Later, Siddharth revealed in a press conference as to how he was thrown to mental asylum and tortured, which in turn affected his health.
+Later, Siddharth revealed in a press conference as to how he was thrown to a mental asylum and tortured, which in turn affected his health.

-In an interview to BT, the comedian has yet again come out in open and revealed about his struggling days.
+In an interview to BT, the comedian has yet again come out in the open and revealed about his struggling days.
 He has accused his family of usurping his money and property.
 Interestingly, his mother, Alka Sagar has a different story to say.

 Siddharth Sagar Opens Up About His Struggling Days